IsaakBerg/grasshopper-primer/en/1-foundations/1-1/3_talking-to-rhino.md

 To help users understand your RCP, make sure it is well-organized.
 Click the green pencil in the RCP's upper right corner to toggle the RCP into its editing mode.
-Arrange its UI elements by groups and assign groups labels and colors.
+Arrange its UI elements by groups and assign labels and colors to these groups.
 To delete unnecessary UI elements, drag them past the edge of the RCP.
 Afterwards, toggle the RCP back into working mode to resume normal functions.

 >_The Remote Control Panel has two modes: Edit Mode (left), which allows you to reorganize its look and feel, and Working Mode, where you can change